Fulbright Scholarships Program

 Please contact Rosie Wilkes from the Adelaide Graduate Centre to discuss your application.

-University of Adelaide researchers win Fulbright scholarships
+This year’s University of Adelaide Fulbright Scholars are:

 The Fulbright Program is the flagship foreign exchange scholarship program of the US, aimed at increasing binational collaboration, cultural understanding, and the exchange of ideas.